epheo/kiss/README.md

 # KISS Instant Static Server

-KISS (Kubernetes Instant Static Server) is an in-memory static file server written in Rust, designed as a minimalistic base image for Kubernetes deployments.
+KISS (Kubernetes Instant Static Server) is a high-performance static file server written in Rust, designed as a minimalistic base image for Kubernetes deployments.

 ## Overview

-KISS implements an in-memory architecture that pre-loads static files at startup, eliminating disk I/O during request processing.
+KISS implements a file-caching architecture that pre-loads static files at startup into memory, eliminating disk I/O during request processing.
 This approach is designed for static websites, single-page applications, and documentation in containerized environments.

 **Characteristics:**
-- In-memory file serving with zero disk I/O during requests
+- Cached file serving with zero disk I/O during requests
 - Single-purpose design focused on static content delivery
 - Container-optimized for Kubernetes deployments
 - Minimal dependencies and attack surface